 Thus we launch what I’d say is the most significant turning point in our lives since we decided to take them global 20 years ago.

 Our long-term plan has long been to follow the seasons, moving around among four or five or more spots where we enjoy spending time and where we have established both a home base and a community connection, as we have done in Paris and Panama City.

 Maybe your daydream is nothing like as complicated.
-Whatever form your dreaming takes, I’m here to tell you, based on two decades of personal experience and three decades of focused attention, that it’s not only possible to make your dream come true but easier now than it’s ever been in history… and easier all the time.
+Whatever form your dreaming takes, I’m here to tell you, based on two decades of personal experience and three decades of focused attention, that it’s not only possible to make that dream come true but easier right now than it’s ever been before in history and easier all the time.

 If you could live anywhere, where would you most like to live?

 Don’t have an answer for that question yet?
 Start here:

 If you could have any view from your bedroom window each morning, what would you most like it to be?

 You fill in that blank, and I’ll do my best to help with the rest.